 When I was a kid, my mom gave me a single dollar bill to place in the offering plate every Sunday.
+Not exactly online giving :)

 While she doesn’t still give me my tithe money, her lesson changed my life.